nan01ab/nan01ab.github.io/_posts/2018-04-23-Reducing the Storage Overhead.md

 ```
 The dual-stage architecture maintains a small dynamic “hot” store to absorb writes and a more compact, but read-only store to hold the bulk of index entries.
 Merge between the stages is triggered peri- odically and can be performed efficiently.
 Unlike prior work [20, 35, 39, 47, 53], our design offers low latency and high throughput for the point queries and short-range scans that typify the OLTP workloads used with main-memory databases [34, 50].
 ....
 we find that hybrid indexes meet the goals, achieving performance comparable to the original indexes while reducing index memory consumption by up to 70% (Section 6).
-Also, by using hybrid in- dexes, H-Store is able to sustain higher throughput for OLTP work- loads for more transactions and with fewer performance interrup- tions due to memory limitations (Section 7).
+Also, by using hybrid indexes, H-Store is able to sustain higher throughput for OLTP workloads for more transactions and with fewer performance interruptions due to memory limitations (Section 7).
 ```

-.

 ### 0x01 基本设计